 Paycheck Protection Program details

 The SBA Paycheck Protection Program is part of the CARES (Coronavirus Aid, Relief, and Economic Security) Act recently passed by Congress.
 Details include:

-- All businesses with less than 500 employees are eligible
+- Most businesses with less than 500 employees are eligible

 - The funds can be used for: payroll, group health, mortgage or rent obligations, utilities, or interest on other debt obligations incurred before the covered period